 Governors State University proudly celebrates LGBTQ HISTORY MONTH with month-long calendar of programs and events!

-GSU Library has a collection of books, DVDs, and eBooks dedicated to Latino Heritage.
-Visit www.govst.edu/library or contact us at email@example.com for more information.
+Seeking to be more aware of the LGBT community?
+GSU Library has a collection of books, DVDs and eBooks dedicated to the LGBT experience.
+Visit www.govst.edu/library or contact us at email@example.com.

 B Wing Display Case